Restream/reindexer/cpp_src/server/contrib/server.md

 This operation will list all available namespaces in specified database.
-If database is not exists, then error will be returned.
+If database does not exist, then error will be returned.

 #### Parameters(Query)